-Movies that had Dolby 7.1 surround sounded amazing but when Netflix was the source, it honestly felt better to have the PC speaker setup set to stereo with the amp turned on rather than the Creative recommended 7.1 surround.
+Movies that had Dolby 7.1 surround sounded amazing but when Netflix was the source, it honestly felt better to have the PC speaker setup set to the stereo with the amp turned on rather than the Creative recommended 7.1 surround sound.

 But seriously, movies sounded freaking great.
 It does recreate that “cinema” audio experience and it is difficult to go back to traditional audio after having experienced this.

 YouTube was odd.
-Videos with a lot of narrative were either echoey and off or as if the narrator was right next to me.
-Basically it was either hit or miss.
+Videos with a lot of narratives were either echoey and off or as if the narrator was right next to me.
+Basically, it was either hit or miss.
 Video games whose developers focused on audio such as Battlefield sounded phenomenal which made it no surprise that the “Battlefield V” trailer was one of the demo videos.